mfreeze77/DJT/J20-Pres.md

 - <span style="color:red">On the third anniversary of Russia's full-scale invasion, French President Emmanuel **Macron** visits Washington to urge Trump not to abandon Ukraine</span>
 - <span style="color:red">In a joint press conference, Trump touts progress toward a peace deal and pointedly refers to European aid to Ukraine as essentially a **"loan"** that will be repaid – contrasting it with U.S. support</span>
 - <span style="color:red">That same day, the U.S. shocks allies by **voting against a U.N. resolution condemning Russia's invasion** of Ukraine, arguing that focus should shift to peace terms</span>
+- <span style="color:red">The U.S. also abstains on an amendment labeling Russia the aggressor.
+Allies are shocked by America's reversal; Russia praises the U.S. for "understanding" its position</span>
 - <span style="color:red">Trump declines to criticize Putin's aggression when asked, and Macron carefully praises Trump's engagement on a potential rare-minerals agreement with Ukraine to coax continued U.S. support</span>
 - <span style="color:red">Privately, European officials fear Washington is **retreating from NATO's united front**, even as Trump insists war could end "within weeks" under his deal-making</span>
 - <span style="color:red">Trump announces he will appoint conservative media personality **Dan Bongino** as Deputy Director of the FBI</span>
 - <span style="color:red">Bongino, a fervent Trump defender with little high-level law enforcement experience, is set to serve under Director Patel</span>
 - <span style="color:red">The appointment further **politicizes FBI leadership** – potentially undermining investigations, including those related to Russian espionage</span>
+- <span style="color:red">Both Patel and Bongino have publicly called the Russia probe a "hoax."
+Analysts expect U.S. vigilance toward Russian threats to diminish</span>

-\[Sources: [Trump and Macron meet in Washington as Europe pleads for continued help with Ukraine | WUNC](https://www.wunc.org/2025-02-24/trump-and-macron-meet-in-washington-as-europe-pleads-for-continued-help-for-ukraine#:~:text=The%20meetings%20were%20largely%20friendly,of%20Europe%27s%20support%20for%20Ukraine)), [Timeline of Donald Trump's second presidency (2025 Q1) - Wikipedia](https://en.wikipedia.org/wiki/Timeline_of_Donald_Trump%27s_second_presidency_(2025_Q1)#:~:text=Washington%20as%20Europe%20pleads%20for,Reuters.%20February%2024%2C%202025))\]
+\[Sources: [Trump and Macron meet in Washington as Europe pleads for continued help with Ukraine | WUNC](https://www.wunc.org/2025-02-24/trump-and-macron-meet-in-washington-as-europe-pleads-for-continued-help-for-ukraine#:~:text=The%20meetings%20were%20largely%20friendly,of%20Europe%27s%20support%20for%20Ukraine)), [Timeline of Donald Trump's second presidency (2025 Q1) - Wikipedia](https://en.wikipedia.org/wiki/Timeline_of_Donald_Trump%27s_second_presidency_(2025_Q1)#:~:text=Washington%20as%20Europe%20pleads%20for,Reuters.%20February%2024%2C%202025)), [TRIBUNEINDIA.COM](https://www.tribuneindia.com/)\]
 </details>

 <details>